IBM/openapi-validator/README.md

 Swagger Editor lets you edit [Swagger API specifications](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) in YAML inside your browser and to preview documentations in real time.
 This version of the swagger editor adds custom validations based on finds and guidelines working with SDK generation team.

+This repository also includes a command line tool for validating Swagger files outside of the browser.
+See the Command Line Tool section for installation and usage details.

 Here is the squad info plus information around SDK and API reference generation [sdk-squad](https://pages.github.ibm.com/arf/planning-sdk-squad/)

 ## Running locally